programystic-dev/react-native-starter/README.md

 TODO Add class names handler do join styles and class props.
 For now use class prop AFTER style prop.
 TODO Fix metro bundler!
 ### API
-[axios]() is main API client.
+[axios]() is the main API client.\
 A basic API wrapper is provided in `src/common`.\
 Based on this [example](https://gist.github.com/sheharyarn/7f43ef98c5363a34652e60259370d2cb).
-Follow 'Proper Usage' by creating a separate service for your API calls under `services/api/ModuleAPIService.ts`.\
+Follow 'Proper Usage' by creating a separate service for your API calls under `services/api/ModuleAPIService.ts`.
 ### State
 TODO Mobx
 ### Environment Variables